Proletarianization

 In Marxism, proletarianization is the social process whereby people move from being either an employer, unemployed or self-employed, to being employed as wage labor by an employer.
-Proletarianization is often seen as the most important form of downward social mobility.

 Marx's concept

 For Marx, the process of proletarianization was the other side of capital accumulation.
 The growth of capital meant the growth of the working class.
 The expansion of capitalist markets involved processes of primitive accumulation and privatization, which transferred more and more assets into capitalist private property, and concentrated wealth in fewer and fewer hands.
 Therefore, an increasing mass of the population was reduced to dependence on wage labor for income, i.e. they had to sell their labor power to an employer for a wage or salary because they lacked assets or other sources of income.
 The materially-based contradictions within capitalist society would foster revolution.
 Marx believed the proletariat would eventually overthrow the bourgeoisie as the 'last class in history'.